rimonhanna/Spotify-To-Youtube/README.md

 4. Copy Client ID from the spotify app page to the config file replacing your_spotify_client_id
 5. Click on show client secret and copy the client secret from the spotify app page to the config file replacing your_spotify_client_secret
 6. Replace target_playlist_name with the name of the playlist you want the tracks to be added to in YouTube music
-7. Copy youtube music authentication headers
+7. Get youtube music authentication headers
     1. Open a new tab
     2. Open the developer tools (Ctrl-Shift-I) and select the “Network” tab
     3. Go to https://music.youtube.com and ensure you are logged in